 Winter might not be here yet, but summer is quickly becoming a thing of the past, and it’s time to start thinking about your house and how well prepared it might be for the chilly months ahead.
-Ice, snow and runoff make roof problems a common occurrence during the winter months, so it’s best to take precautions sooner rather than later.
+Ice, snow and runoff make winter roof problems a common occurrence during these months, so it’s best to take precautions sooner rather than later.
 Here’s how you can avoid three of the most common winter roof problems.

 1. Flashing Leaks